 “Southern Gospel Concert Update” … Monday-Friday, 12:30pm – 12:35pm

 “Gospel Vinyl Gold” … Friday, 3:00pm – 4:00pm and Sunday, 7:00am – 8:00am; nationally syndicated program, hosted by Dave Taylor; features the history, stories, and artists from the 1970s and 1980s

 “Carolina Gospel Showcase”… Saturday, 10:35am – 11:00am; hosted by Lottie Squires; features local and regional gospel artists

 “Hymnal Harmony”… Saturday, 11:30am – 12:00n; hosted by Lottie Squires; features hymns and standards performed by Southern Gospel artists

-“Gospel Greats” … Saturday, 12:00n – 2:00pm and Sunday, 10:00pm – 12:00m; nationally syndicated program, hosted by SGMA Hall of Fame broadcaster Paul Heil; features current hits, interviews with Southern Gospel artists, contests, and more
+“Gospel Greats” … Saturday, 12:00n – 2:00pm and Sunday, 10:00pm – 12:00m; nationally syndicated program, founded by SGMA Hall of Fame broadcaster Paul Heil and hosted by award-winning broadcaster Rodney Baucom; features current hits, interviews with Southern Gospel artists, contests, and more